folkertdev/one-true-path-experiment/README.md

 # One True Path

 The aim is to create one package that makes working with SVG paths nice and convenient.
-The goal is to remove (part of) the current separate implementations of SVG paths in existing packages.
+Eventually, this package should replace (part of) the current separate implementations of SVG paths in existing packages.

-I'll refer to the package here as `OneTruePath`, but we might want to pick a more serious name later.
+*I'll refer to the package here as `OneTruePath`, but we might want to pick a more serious name later.*

 ### in scope